crowdfavorite-mirrors/wp-xml-sitemap-feed/readme.txt

 **404 page instead of my sitemap.xml**

 Try to refresh the Permalink structure in WordPress.
 Go to Settings > Permalinks and re-save them.
-Then reload the XML Sitemap in your browser with a clean browser cache.
-Hit Ctrl+R to bypass the browser cache -- this works on most but not all browsers.
+Then reload the XML Sitemap in your browser with a clean browser cache. ( Try Ctrl+R to bypass the browser cache -- this works on most but not all browsers. )

 **404 page instead of both sitemap.xml and robots.txt**